TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/4_FunctionalProgramming.md

       - `IntStream range = IntStream.range(1, 6);` --> not including 6!
       - `IntStream rangeClosed = IntStream.rangeClosed(1, 5);` --> including 5!
     - Mapping a Stream of Strings to IntStream: `IntStream intStream = objStream.mapToInt(s -> s.length())`
+      - All "Primitive Streams" contain functions that produce other primitive streams.
+The `DoubleStream` has the function `mapToInt(DoubleToIntFunction mapper)`, however the mapper must explicitly typecast `d -> (Integer) d`, since its a narrowing operation!
     - The `sum()` method does not return an optional.
   - **Optional with Primitive Streams**
     - `OptionalDouble optional = stream.average();`